perspexcloud/site/about.md

 We deliver solutions that work up-front and carry on working.

 We can also help with voice coaching and team building.
 See [our voice page](../voice "Perspex Cloud - Voice") for details.

+Please note - we are not involved in plastics in any way!